-The summit of the Inaccessible Pinnacle can be the biggest hurdle in a Munro baggers career and overcoming the exposure on this narrow piece of rock might well be the highlight of their journey.
-Whilst the In Pinn is certainly a little intimidating the holds are large and your guide knows every one of them like the back of their hand.
-Our Skye guides have spent many years climbing the Inaccessible Pinnacle in every weather you can imagine.
-Take advantage of their experience and climb the In Pinn with Synergy Guides.
+The summit of the Inaccessible Pinnacle can be the biggest hurdle in a Munro bagger’s career and overcoming the exposure on this narrow piece of rock might well be the highlight of their journey.
+Whilst the climb is certainly a little intimidating the holds are large and your guide knows every one of them like the back of their hand.
+Our Skye guides have spent many years climbing the In Pinn in every weather you can imagine.
+Take advantage of their experience and join Synergy Guides for your ascent of Scotlands hardest Munro.

 DARE TO EXPERIENCE ADVENTURE

 Ratios for climbing the Inaccessible Pinnacle will depend on group ability and aspirations.
-Four people can safely be guided by one of our team however, the approach and descent routes will be a via the a path with no technical scrambling.
+Four people can safely be guided by one of our team however, the approach and descent routes will be via a path with very little technical scrambling.
 With this in mind if participants aspire to climb further mountains along the Cuillin Ridge following an ascent of the In Pinn then a lower ratio per guide is advised.
-If you have a bigger team, get in touch.
+If you have a bigger team requiring an aditional mountain guide, get in touch.
 We believe we are very competitive on price.

 |Number of People||Rate Per Day|